appscode/blog/content/post/kubedb-v2024.08.16/index.md

 - Percona XtraDB
 - PGBouncer
 - Memcached

+This release also includes features like:

+- Improved operator logging by removing redundant logs and adding missing ones
+- Support for deploying Druid with TLS-secured MySQL and PostgreSQL
+- RabbitMQ pre-enabled protocol plugin support including `MQTT`, `STOMP`, `WEB_MQTT`and  `WEB_STOMP`
+- Kafka RestProxy, a new component for kafka
+- Grafana Dashboard support for Memcached and Microsoft SQL Server
+- More Ops Request support for Memcached, PGBouncer, Pgpool, Singlestore and Solr
+- AutoScaling support for PGBouncer
+- New supported catalog versions for Postgres, MariaDB, MySQL, Redis, Memcached, Pgpool, Singlestore, FerretDB and Druid

 This post lists all the major changes done in this release since the last release.
 Find the detailed changelogs HERE .
 Now, you can proceed to the details of the features and updates included in the release.